kmiermans/concepts_in_statistics/readme.md

 ## Usage

-- This is a work in progress, but I'm nearly done.
+- This is a work in progress.
 - Feel free to make changes!
 - Use, share anyway you like.

+## What's still missing

+- connection between frequentist and Bayesian statistics

 Table of Contents